The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 Powder coats on the other hand are generally developed for less physical type durability and more cosmetic appeal, especially with thermo-setting topcoats.
 Thermoplastics are generally designed for more frictionless type functions and do not see the thickness that PVC can acquire.

-I think you have not answering correctly about "plastisol coating".
+A. I think you have not answering correctly about "plastisol coating".
 In fact "plastisol coating" has very little to do with "dipping" but mainly to "knife coating" to produce synthetic leather.
 If you want to know more please don't hesitate.

 - VERONA, ITALY